Tech Solutions for Small Businesses · · 38 min read

 Automating Sales Tax Compliance for SaaS

-The is expected to grow at a CAGR of 8.6% from 2025 to 2033, hitting USD 10.8 billion by 2033.
+The SaaS market is expected to grow at a CAGR of 8.6% from 2025 to 2033, hitting USD 10.8 billion by 2033.
 That’s a clear sign that more folks are recognizing the need for efficient regulatory solutions.
 To make the most of these tools, it’s best to:

 1. Keep tax rates updated regularly